Suraiya: Personal life

-In an interview with 'Stardust', June 1972, Suraiya revealed that she lacked the courage to resist her family and that Dev Anand truly loved her.
-Dev Anand wanted her to be bold and marry him in a civil court.
-But Suraiya refused.
+Suraiya and Anand were stopped from acting together after their last film in 1951 by her grandmother.
+Thereafter, Suraiya remained unmarried by her own choice for the rest of her life.
+In an interview with Stardust, in June 1972, Suraiya revealed that she lacked the courage to resist her family and that Anand truly loved her.
+Anand wanted her to be bold and marry him in a civil court, but she refused.
+Dev Anand went on to marry Kalpana Kartik two years later in 1954 in a hurried simple marriage.
+Suraiya remained unmarried all her life.